Zomino/fm-stats-preview-card-component/README.md

 - I want to get better at working with images, especially when it comes to making them responsive.
 - I want to improve my ability to modify the height and width of elements to achieve the desired effect.

+### Notes for next time

+- Look into using picture tags for images.
+- Look up mix-blend-mode for adding hue to images.
+- Using background images makes replacing them in media queries easier, as only the url needs to be changed.
+- For contiguous content that shares a similar format (e.g. the card stats), consider using ul and li tags.

 ### Useful resources